PyCQA/flake8/README.rst

 If *strict* option is set to **1**, any warning will block the commit.
-When *strict* is set to **0**, warnings are just displayed in the standard output.
+When *strict* is set to **0**, warnings are just printed to the standard output.

-*complexity* defines the maximum McCabe complexity allowed before a warning is emited.
-If you don't specify it it's just ignored.
-If specified, must be a positive value.
+*complexity* defines the maximum McCabe complexity allowed before a warning is emitted.
+If you don't specify it, it's just ignored.
+If specified, it must be a positive value.
 12 is usually a good value.

 Git hook
 ========